alabou/bcp-007-01/docs/Overview.md

 The NDI SDK, by default, automatically selects and negotiates encoding parameters between Native NDI Devices.
 Media content enters the Native NDI Sender as raw, uncompressed media and raw, uncompressed media emerges from Native NDI Receivers.

-Since the NDI SDK controls the encoding and interfaces, NMOS flows SHALL be represented as:
+Since the NDI SDK controls the encoding and interfaces, NMOS Flows MUST be represented as:

 - `media_type` of `video/raw` for video flows
-- `media_type` for audio flows SHALL match the encoding of the audio source
+- `media_type` for audio flows MUST match the encoding of the audio source

 ### NDI HX, NDI HX2, NDI HX3

 The NDI Advanced SDK supports compressed NDI Streams utilizing H.264, H.265, and AAC codecs.
 Media content enters the Native NDI Sender as compressed media and compressed media emerges from Native NDI Receivers.

-For NDI HX, HX2 and HX3 implementation, NMOS Flows sha be represented as:
+For NDI HX, HX2 and HX3 implementation, NMOS Flows MUST be represented as:

 - `media_type` of `video/H264`, `video/H265` for video flows
 - `media_type` of `audio/mpeg4-generic` for audio flows utilizing the AAC codec.